What makes a Great Online Presentation?

 There have been a number of delivery models and to be sure, and a clear winning style has not been established.
 However, there are a few concepts that seem to work, at least for me.

-While it's hard to separate content from design, here are a few presentations that use some techniques that I think make … Read the rest
+While it's hard to separate content from design, here are a few presentations that use some techniques that I think make them very viewable.
+I've taken one from each year, with the exception of 2006.

 Understanding Free